ant-media/ant-media-documentation/docs/guides/recording-live-streams/media-push-plugin.md

 ## Optional: Composite Layout

-The composite layout is a HTML , you can think of it as a canvas where you can place multiple video streams, text, and images together.
+The composite layout is a HTML page, you can think of it as a canvas where you can place multiple video streams, text, and images together.
 Using simple commands, you can adjust what's displayed on this canvas in real-time.
 Media push can record this HTML page and then , it becomes a live stream on Ant Media, offering lots of possibilities like adding text, images, and arranging videos however you like.
 It's a handy tool for creating dynamic and customized visuals without any complicated technical frameworks.

 ### How to add Composite Layout